Home Page

 ACT 130 - Pole Fitness & Dance.
 1 Credit.

-(R-4) Learn basic turns, spins and strengthening techniques to mount and climb the pole.
-Create dance combinations and learn tricks and poses that are broken down into comprehensive step-by-step instructions.
-Delve deeper into inversions and combinations, as well as expand on skills and tricks.
+(R-4) Students learn basic turns, spins, and strengthening techniques to mount and climb the pole.
+Dance combinations, tricks, and poses are broken down into comprehensive step-by-step instructions.
+Students will delve deeper into inversions and combinations as well as expand on skills and tricks.

 ACT 136 - Aerial Yoga.
 1 Credit.